What Is a Color Picker

 A color picker is a tool that helps you select, identify, and convert colors for use in web design, graphic design, and development.
 Instead of guessing color codes by eye or memorizing hex values, a color picker lets you work with colors visually and get exact codes you can paste directly into your CSS, HTML, or design software.

-ToolChemy offers three specialized color picker tools, each designed for a different workflow.
-All of them run entirely in your browser — your images and data are never uploaded to any server.
+ToolChemy offers four specialized color picker tools, each designed for a different workflow.
+All of them run entirely in your browser - your images and data are never uploaded to any server.

 Choosing the Right Color Picker Tool